daviesfamily108-droid/NineDartNation/README.md

   - NDN_TLS_KEY, NDN_TLS_CERT: only if `NDN_HTTPS=1`.
 - After deploy, copy the public URL, e.g., `https://your-service.onrender.com`.

-2) Configure Netlify for the app
+2) Configure Netlify for the app (pick one of the approaches above) If using root build (netlify.toml is already configured):
-- Base directory: `app`
+- No changes required.
+Netlify will use `npm ci && npm run build` and publish `dist`.
-- Build command: `npm ci && npm run build`
+If using the app/ subfolder approach:
-- Publish directory: `app/dist`
+- Adjust site settings accordingly.
 - Netlify environment variables (Site settings → Build & deploy → Environment):
   - VITE_WS_URL: set to your Render URL with wss scheme, e.g., `wss://your-service.onrender.com`
   - (Optional dev-only) VITE_API_TARGET: used by Vite proxy locally; not needed in production builds.